Zhang Junsheng: Career in Hong Kong

 In 1983, Zhang was appointed deputy party secretary of Hangzhou, beginning his political career.
 After the signing of the Sino-British Joint Declaration in 1984, which announced that Great Britain would transfer sovereignty over Hong Kong to China on 1 July 1997, Zhang was assigned to the Hong Kong branch of the Xinhua News Agency, the de facto Chinese embassy in British Hong Kong, to work for the preparation of the handover.
 He served as deputy director, then director of the Hong Kong branch's publicity department, before being promoted to deputy director and spokesman of the branch in 1988.

 When Chris Patten, the last British governor of Hong Kong, attempted to implement political reforms prior to the handover, Zhang publicly feuded with Patten, and their dispute dominated news headlines in Hong Kong.
 Zhang accused Patten of violating the Sino-British agreement and called him "a prostitute who still wanted an arch to be erected to honour her as a chaste woman".

 Career in Zhejiang

-After attending the Hong Hong handover ceremony on 1 July 1997, Zhang returned to Hangzhou.
+After attending the Hong Kong handover ceremony on 1 July 1997, Zhang returned to Hangzhou.
 He was appointed Party Secretary of Zhejiang University and oversaw the merger of Hangzhou University, Zhejiang Agricultural University and Zhejiang Medical University into ZJU.
 He hired the famous writer Jin Yong as president of ZJU's Institute of Humanities, and used his connections to solicit major donations from Hong Kong businesspeople such as Run Run Shaw and Tin Ka Ping.
 In 2005, a number of alumni and other donors established the "Junsheng Scholarship" in his honour to sponsor students from poor families.
 As of 2018, the scholarship had a fund of 30 million yuan and had supported more than 2,300 students.
 He also taught as a part-time professor at Sun Yat-sen University, Communication University of China, in addition to Zhejiang University.